sodadata/soda-core/docs/scan.md

 # Scan

-This section explains what a scan does and is the reference for the `scan.yml` configuration file.
+This section explains what a scan does, how it works and how to use `scan.yml` files to configure them.

-For running scans, see either [the CLI](cli.md) or [Orchestrate scans](orchestrate_scans.md)
+For running scans, see either [the CLI](cli.md) or [Orchestrate scans](orchestrate_scans.md).

 ## Anatomy of a scan

 A scan is performed on a table and does the following:

 * Fetch the column metadata of the table (column name, type and nullable)
-* Single aggregation query that computes aggregate metrics for multiple columns like eg missing, min, max etc
+* Single aggregation query that computes aggregate metrics for multiple columns like e.g. missing, min, max etc
 * For each column
   * One query for distinct_count, unique_count and valid_count
   * One query for mins (list of smallest values)
   * One query for maxs (list of greatest values)
   * One query for frequent values
   * One query for histograms

 > Note on performance: we have tuned most column queries by using the same Column Table Expression (CTE).
-The goal is that some databases like eg Snowflake are able to cache the results.
-But we didn't see actual proof yet.
+The goal is to allow some databases, like eg Snowflake, to be able to cache the results, but we didn't see actual proof of this yet.
 If you have knowledge on this, [drop us a line in one of the channels](community.md).

 ## Top level scan.yml keys

 In a `scan.yml` file, you configure which metrics should be computed and which tests should be checked.

 Top level configuration keys: